Top-shelf LG G6 phone may go on sale March 9, but touch down in the US April 7

 -

-Feb 6LG G6 phone rumored to go on sale March 9, but touch down April 7
+Feb 6LG G6 phone rumored to go on sale March 9 globally, but touch down April 7 in the US

 -